KnowledgeForge/keymaker/README.md

 We access the unnamed completion by indexing the `completions` attribute of the `Prompt` object, and the named completion by using the `name` as an attribute of the `completions` attribute.

 ### Omitting Completions or Prompt Portions with `.complete`
-Again, KeyMaker's goal is to afford you all the power of LLM completions, with controlled outputs from the comfort and power of plain Python.
+Again, Keymaker's goal is to afford you all the power of LLM completions, with controlled outputs from the comfort and power of plain Python.

 With that in mind, we can do something seemingly basic but that may not be possible or obvious in other frameworks - not use things we've made!